hardcodedpassword/rflink-alt/README.md

 - Do NOT use zeros (Serial.parseInt() limitation)!!

 TODOs:
-***  Code in the 'Aurel' tab must be refactored into a class
 ***  For consistency, the delay between repeats should be in same unit as the pulses.

 Changes: